 This is the good stuff people!
 Worm castings are rich in nutrition such as nitrates, phosphorus, magnesium, potassium and calcium.
 When added to soil they increase the nutrition and provide plants with the things they need to grow healthy and full of nutrients for you!
 If your soil is deficient in nutrition, your plants will be too.

-Recently, I came across a simple recipe for homemade potting soil, great for starting seedings and for transplants.
+Recently, I came across a simple recipe for homemade potting soil, great for starting seedlings and for transplants.
 Well that’s perfect because it just so happens it’s January and I am already dreaming of my garden for spring.
 The potting soil only required three things:

 - Peat Moss